civictechsweden/g0vse/README.md

 - a parser to convert the content in the HTML pages into Markdown and structured JSON objects
 - a website to present the project and make it easier to understand what is available.

-g0vse can be run by anyone on a local machine but the webscraper and parser are executed each night at 03:00 CET in order to fetch new content that was published the day before.
+g0vse can be run by anyone on a local machine but the webscraper and parser are executed each night at approximately 03:00 CET in order to fetch new content that was published the day before.

 ### The Webscraper

 The webscraper's logic can be found mainly in [downloader.py](./services/downloader.py).
-It uses Selenium and a headless browser.
+It uses a headless browser called [Camoufox](https://camoufox.com).

 ### The parser